Malaysia: Education

-The education system of Malaysia features a non-compulsory kindergarten education followed by six years of compulsory primary education, and five years of optional secondary education.
-Schools in the primary education system are divided into two categories: national primary schools, which teach in Malay, and vernacular schools, which teach in Chinese or Tamil.
-Secondary education is conducted for five years.
+The education system of Malaysia features a non-compulsory kindergarten education followed by six years of compulsory primary education and five years of optional secondary education.
+Schools in the primary education system are divided into two categories: national primary schools, which teach in Malay (i.e.:Sekolah Kebangsaan Sungai Binjai, SK Bukit Tiu), and vernacular schools, which teach in Chinese or Tamil (i.e.:SJK(C) Pin Hwa 2, SJK(T) Bandar Mentakab).

+Secondary education (i.e.:SMK Sura, Kajang High School) is conducted for five years.
 In the final year of secondary education, students sit for the Malaysian Certificate of Education examination.
 Since the introduction of the matriculation programme in 1999, students who completed the 12-month programme in matriculation colleges can enroll in local universities.
-However, in the matriculation system, only 10 per cent of places are open to non-bumiputera students.
+However, in the matriculation system, only 10% of places are open to non-bumiputera students.

 Culture

 Malaysia has a multi-ethnic, multicultural, and multilingual society.
-The original culture of the area stemmed from indigenous tribes that inhabited it, along with the Malays who later moved there.
-Substantial influence exists from Chinese and Indian culture, dating back to when foreign trade began.
+Substantial influence exists from Chinese and Indian cultures, dating back to when foreign trade began.
 Other cultural influences include the Persian, Arabic, and British cultures.
 Due to the structure of the government, coupled with the social contract theory, there has been minimal cultural assimilation of ethnic minorities.
 Some cultural disputes exist between Malaysia and neighbouring countries, notably Indonesia.

 In 1971, the government created a "National Cultural Policy", defining Malaysian culture.
 It stated that Malaysian culture must be based on the culture of the indigenous peoples of Malaysia, that it may incorporate suitable elements from other cultures, and that Islam must play a part in it.
 It also promoted the Malay language above others.
 This government intervention into culture has caused resentment among non-Malays who feel their cultural freedom was lessened.
 Both Chinese and Indian associations have submitted memorandums to the government, accusing it of formulating an undemocratic culture policy.